Without some of milk's major nutrients, is almond milk worth drinking?

 This one’s no cold case.
 Almond milk is a worthy addition to your fridge, according to most of these experts.

-The darling of the plant milk substitutes, almond milk is an obvious choice for vegans and people with lactose allergies, and almond milk is 50% lower in calories than cow’s milk, says Kristin Kirkpatrick, registered dietitian and manager of wellness nutrition services at Cleveland Clinic’s Wellness Institute, making it a good for people trying to lose weight.
-Because it’s not an animal product, it has no cholesterol.
+The darling of the plant milk substitutes, almond milk is an obvious choice for vegans and people with lactose allergies.
+It comes with an added perk, too, says Kristin Kirkpatrick, registered dietitian and manager of wellness nutrition services at Cleveland Clinic’s Wellness Institute.
+Almond milk is 50% lower in calories than cow’s milk, making it a good for people trying to lose weight.
+And because it’s not an animal product, it has no cholesterol.

 But even though it can stand in for cow’s milk in smoothies, oatmeal and cereal, it’s not milk’s nutritional clone.